patil-bhupendra/javascript-practice/README.md

 ```
 3. Open any project folder and run ```index.html``` in your browser.

-Recommended: Use VS Code Live Server for a better development experience.
+Recommended: Use **VS Code Live Server** for a better development experience.
----

 # 📌 Author

 **Bhupendra Patil**